JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

 ## Non-autonomous case

-Now, we define the time-dependent parameter function ``\lambda(t)`` to make the system non-autonomous and investigate the system's behaviour under parameter rampings.
+Now, we want to explore the system in a non-autonomous setting with a time-dependent parameter function ``\lambda(rt)``.
+Choosing different values of the parameter ``r`` allows us to vary the speed of the parameter ramping.

 ```@example RateSystem
 function λ(p,t)